 I live in this neighborhood.

 I drive through 12th and Chicon almost every day.
 For the most part, I’ve gotten used to living in the area, but there are still constant reminders that I need to watch my back.
-Though our street is relatively safe, occasionally we’ll have a person canvasing our house to break in (two months ago), a crack addict trying to get into the house because he thinks it’s his (one month ago) and a lady doing a sprinting marathon from 4:30AM-6:30AM in the back alley because, well, she’s probably on crack too (two days ago).
+Though our street is relatively safe, occasionally we’ll have a person canvasing our house to break in (two months ago), a drug addict trying to get into the house because he thinks it’s his (one month ago) and a lady doing a drug-induced sprinting marathon from 4:30AM-6:30AM in the back alley behind our house (two days ago).
 When these episodes come up, my anxiety levels rise and I feel I should move out of the area.
 Then I forget all about it until something happens again.